ifiaposto/Poisson-GLMs-for-Neural-Spike-Train-Analysis/README.md

 It creates the covariates of the regression by merging the counts of spikes of all neurons that happened 'Q' time bins in the past.

-he dependent variable is the spike counts in each time bin.
+The dependent variable is the spike counts in each time bin.

 ```